 Burping is the expulsion of gas from the stomach through the mouth, often occurring after eating or drinking, and is a common sign of acidity.

 Acidity is a widespread concern in India, affecting a large segment of the population.
-Research shows that the prevalence of GERD (Gastroesophageal Reflux Disease), a chronic form of acidity, ranges between 7.6% and 30% across different urban regions in the country, highlighting its growing impact on public health.
+Research shows that the prevalence of GERD, a chronic form of acid reflux, ranges from 5% to 28.5% across different urban regions in the country, highlighting its growing impact on public health (Rai et al., 2021).

 At this stage, acid reflux is occasional, usually once or twice a month.
 Symptoms are generally mild and can be controlled with lifestyle adjustments, dietary changes, and occasional over-the-counter medications.